faisalahmedsifat/CSE434_Docker_Repo/docker_doc.md

 ```
 **What Does it do?**
 ```
-1. Create a new daemon command.
+1. Create a new configuration instance.
-2. Setup the root command.
+2. Initialize daemon options based on the configuration.
+3. Define a new Cobra command for the 'dockerd' command.
-3. Set the flags.
+4. Set up the root command for the CLI.
+5. Add a flag to print version information.
+6. Get the default daemon configuration file path.
+7. Add a flag to specify the daemon configuration file.
+8. Configure certificates directory.
+9. Install flags for daemon options.
-4. Install the flags.
+10. Install configuration flags.
-5. Install the service flags.
+11. Install service flags.
 ```

 ### Step 3:

 **File: cmd/dockerd/docker_unix.go**